• Skip to primary navigation

 • Check whether the notepad opens by entering the Run prompt window and the notepad.

-• Check whether notepad is opening or not by clicking the notepad shortcut icon.
+• Check whether Notepad is opening or not by clicking the Notepad shortcut icon.

 • Check the application allows for typing